Nexis-Network/NEXIS/evm-utils/architecture.md

 # Requirements

-Main requirement was to create a program in solana that can execute EVM bytecode.
+Main requirement was to create a program in nexisthat can execute EVM bytecode.
 Later it's extended too, not only execute evm bytecode, but also be compatible with ethereum  transaction and blocks structure.
 Also for better user expirience, we should support eth_ rpc calls https://openethereum.github.io/JSONRPC-eth-module